Skip to main content

 Glass vs wrought iron pool fence.

-The honest version: If your pool faces a fence line you don't care about looking at, save the money and put iron up.
-If your pool faces a mountain, a golf course, city lights, or even a well-designed yard — glass is the right answer and the math gets easier every year you live with it.
+The honest version: If your pool faces a fence line you don't care about looking at, iron is a common way to spend less.
+If your pool faces a mountain, a golf course, city lights, or a designed yard, glass is the option that preserves that sightline.
+Neither material is a universal winner; weigh installed cost, view, use case and upkeep for your property.
+Either one has to be planned around the barrier requirements confirmed for your property.

 01